TobikoData/sqlmesh/docs/index.md

 # SQLMesh

-[SQLMesh](https://sqlmesh.com) is an [open source](https://github.com/TobikoData/sqlmesh) DataOps framework that brings the best practices of DevOps to data teams.
+[SQLMesh](https://sqlmesh.com) is an [open source](https://github.com/TobikoData/sqlmesh) data transformation framework that brings the best practices of DevOps to data teams.
 It enables data scientists, analysts, and engineers to efficiently run and deploy data transformations written in SQL or Python.
 It is created and maintained by [Tobiko Data](https://tobikodata.com/), a company founded by data leaders from Airbnb, Apple, and Netflix.

 ## Why SQLMesh?